Hysterectomy is the surgical

 ● No limitations by the size of the uterus

-● It can be combined with incontinence surgery
+● It can be joined with incontinence operation

 ● Longest recovery period